Psuedomonas/Pytimer/README.md

 inside the c coded libvlc library.
 Workarounds are cumbersome, I will look into this eventually.

 ### Other Notes
 clocks.py is not presently being used.
-It is intended for the generation of multiple clocks if and when I impliment that.
+It is intended for the generation of multiple clocks if and when that is implimented.